Team Portrait : The Breakdown

 start-up-corporate-group-portrait-industrial-north-sydney

-1. Striking Contrast Between Corporate and Industrial
+1. Contrast Between Corporate and Industrial

 The industrial backdrop immediately sets this image apart from typical team photos.